-Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
-An example where by a patient was unhappy with the consent process at the practice was investigated, responded to appropriately and as a result a different consent system was introduced.
-The provider was aware of and had systems to ensure compliance with the requirements of the Duty of Candour.
+Openness, honesty and transparency were demonstrated when responding to complaints.
+Staff were aware of and there were systems in place to ensure compliance with the requirements of the Duty of Candour.

 Staff could raise concerns and were encouraged to do so, and they had confidence that these would be addressed.